Post

 Finally, click “Create”.

-Return to GAS → Project Settings → Google Cloud Platform (GCP) Project → Change Project:
+Back to GAS → Project Settings → Google Cloud Platform (GCP) Project → Change Project:

-No errors mean the binding is complete.
+If no errors appear, the binding is complete.

 If you choose “External,” you may also need to complete the following settings: